Accessible Information Standard

 OR watch the video from 'STRAIGHT TALKERS' below

-Both Sunny Meed Surgery and Goldsworth Park Health Centre are accessible by patients who are disabled.
+Sunny Meed Surgery and Goldsworth Park Health Centre and Greenfield surgeries are all accessible by patients who are disabled.

 Sunny Meed can be accessed via front and rear doors where there are ramps.
-The Goldsworth Park Health Centre should be accessed through the front door.
+The Goldsworth Park Health Centre should be accessed through the front door and Greenfield through the back door.

 Both surgeries have ground floor reception and clinical areas (medical and treatment rooms) and a patient's WC with wheelchair access.